Connect with us

 Rescuing someone from a collapsed sand hole is very difficult because sand is both heavy and unstable.
 As rescuers scoop away sand to free the victim, the hole will continue to collapse under the rescuers’ weight and refill with sand.
 Rescuers have only about three to five minutes to save a person who is trapped in a sand hole before they suffocate.

 Professionals like firefighters will place boards across the hole when rescuing someone from a sand hole collapse.
-This way, they can reach down and use tools to the sand without putting any weight directly on the edge of the hole.
+This way, they can reach down and use tools to remove the sand without putting any weight directly on the edge of the hole.

 Experts recommend never digging a hole deeper than the knee height of the shortest person in your group – with 2 feet (0.6 meters) being the maximum depth.